 LAYMAN’S EXPLANATION OF EVIDENCE BASED TREATMENT

-Evidence based treatment (EBT) is yet another facet of the rehabilitation, recovery and medical worlds that means exactly what it sounds like: treatment methods that are backed by concrete and peer-reviewed science.
+Evidence based treatment (EBT) is yet another facet of the rehabilitation, recovery and medical worlds that means exactly what it sounds like: the application of the best available, most reliable evidence gained from scientific method used to guide clinical decision making.
 This science is gathered from repeated tests of the therapies.
 If the therapies work across multiple studies, they are deemed evidence based.
 Essentially, evidence-based means that though the treatments might be cutting edge, unfamiliar or holistic, they have been empirically proven to work.

 EBT practices are diverse and range across the gamut of medical, clinical, holistic and extended-care practices.
 According to Johns Hopkins Medicine , “evidence-based medicine is the integration of best research evidence with clinical expertise and patient values.
 Evidence-based medicine is an interdisciplinary approach which uses techniques from science, engineering, biostatistics and epidemiology, such as meta-analysis, decision analysis, risk-benefit analysis, and randomized controlled trials to deliver” the correct form of treatments to patients as they are necessary.